grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** So what's the code going to look like?

-**Benjamin:** for starters, I will do my brain dump just as you taught me.
+**Benjamin:** for starters, I will do a brain dump just as you taught me.
 After stating all the bleedy obvious facts, I get:

 ```csharp
 [Fact]